top of page

 Yoga doesn't fix my problems, but it makes me more capable of dealing with them.

-Imagine you are trying to think of a word; it is right on the tip of your tongue... but the radio right next to you is on a news talk show.
+Imagine you are in a conversation with a friend and trying to think of a word; it is right on the tip of your tongue... but a radio is right next to you and a news talk show is squawking.
 And also, the TV in the next room is blasting an advertisement.
 And the teenager upstairs is blaring a rock anthem - one of your favorites, so you know every line and can't help signing along a little bit in the back of your mind.
 Your neighbors next door are arguing and their voices leak through the thin walls of your apartment.
 And your toddler is standing next to you saying, "momma, momma, momma, momma, momma..."
-And somewhere outside car breaks are screeching in the tell-tale way of an on-coming accident, and the person to whom you are trying to speak runs to the window to see what is going on...
+And outside the window car breaks are screeching in the tell-tale way of an on-coming accident,...
 Now, what was that word you were trying to think of?
 This is how I feel when I am not practicing yoga regularly - life is frustrating, chaotic, and NOISEY!

 Now imagine someone comes in and turns off the radio and the TV.
 The neighbors all settle down.
 The toddler goes for a nap.
 The traffic clears.
-And the person to whom you are speaking comes close to you and looks you in the eye and waits patiently for you to think of your word.
+And the person to whom you are speaking comes close to you, looks you in the eye, and waits patiently for you to think of your word.
 When I practice yoga regularly, it is like the volume on life gets turned down a few notches.
+Then I have time, space, and opportunity for my thoughts to become more clear, my actions to become more intentional, and my energy to become more regulated.

 Of course, yoga does not always take away the problems, distractions, and worries.
 But it does create in me the right conditions to be able to handle the problems, turn away from the distractions, and identify which worries warrant my attention and which do not.